Life can become too busy without us seeing it coming.

 Col. 3:23 NLT Work willingly at whatever you do, as though you were working for the Lord rather than for people.

 If you find that work has taken over too much of your life, try evaluating why.
 It may have a root cause of discontent.
 It’s easy to want more than what God provides, especially in a society where the focus is on living in luxury compared to the rest of the world.
-It’s easy to want God to provide more than what He is actually giving you, so you work hectically to get more.
+It’s easy to want God to provide more than his best plan is, so you work hectically to get more.

 I Timothy 6:8-10 6.
 Yet true godliness with contentment is itself great wealth.
 7 After all, we brought nothing with us when we came into the world, and we can’t take anything with us when we leave it.
 8 So if we have enough food and clothing, let us be content.
 9 But people who long to be rich fall into temptation and are trapped by many foolish and harmful desires that plunge them into ruin and destruction.
 10 For the love of money is the root of all kinds of evil.
 And some people, craving money, have wandered from the true faith and pierced themselves with many sorrows.
 (NLT)

-It may be hard to think that we could be craving money.
-But, it is something to pray about and ask God to search our hearts.
+It may be hard to think that you could have an unhealthy craving for more money.
+But, it is something to pray about and ask God to search your heart.

 Do you feel that you work hard but your wheels are just spinning?
 Are you running in circles, covering the same territory over and over?
 One person’s personality leans toward being organized while another person’s personality leans toward “going with the flow”.
 Both ways of life are legitimate but one extreme or the other is not!
 In order to evaluate a good balance between these two extremes, start a daily log of your activities so that you can get an overview of what is taking up your time, giving you a belief that there is not enough time given to you.
 If you are disorganized, try small steps to carve out specific blocks of time to concentrate on the task at hand.
 If you are super-organized, try carving out time for play or relaxation.